Three Tips to Enhance Leadership Communications

-Leaders want to be heard and great leaders want to listen, which can be difficult to achieve in organizations with largely remote or deskless workers.
-Many organizations still rely heavily on email and print communications and some are dependent on leaders cascading information to frontline employees.
-While all can be effective, they also pose challenges and ultimately make it difficult for leaders to effectively communicate across their organization and to measure the success of communications as a whole.
+Leaders want to be heard and great leaders want to listen.
+But this can be difficult to achieve in organizations with largely remote or deskless workers.
+Many organizations still rely heavily on email and print communications.
+And some are still dependent on leaders cascading information to frontline employees.
+While all can be effective, they also pose challenges and ultimately make it difficult for leaders to effectively communicate across their organization and measure the success of communications as a whole.

-As communications professionals, we know our leaders are looking for more effective ways to communicate, but we still struggle to get the necessary approvals and budget to make certain changes in strategy or to introduce new tools.
+As communications professionals, we know our leaders are looking for more effective ways to communicate.
+But we struggle to get the necessary approvals and budget to make changes in strategy or to introduce new tools.

 Here are three tips to help you get leadership support and budget to enhance leadership communication.

-Data is the answer and is probably within your reach to provide leadership with quantifiable evidence that employees want to hear from them.
+Data is the answer.
+And it’s probably within your reach to provide leadership with quantifiable evidence that employees want to hear from them.
 Employee surveys are the perfect place to start gathering this data.
-Asking questions about trust in leadership, transparency from leadership, and whether they feel leadership demonstrates vision / mission / values, will provide the foundation for your conversation with your C-suite.
+Asking questions about trust in leadership, transparency, and whether they feel leadership demonstrates the vision / mission / values, will provide the foundation for your conversation with your C-suite.
 Use the results from employee engagement surveys to find gaps in current communications strategies and to understand what is most important to your employees when it comes to communications.

 3. Tell your leaders why you need to change and emphasize what happens if you don’t.

-Steps one and two will help you explain why you need to incorporate leadership communication into your internal communications plan, but the true call to action comes from sharing the impact to your organization if you don’t make strategic changes.
+Steps one and two will help you explain why you need to incorporate leadership communication into your internal communications plan.
+But the true call to action comes from sharing the impact to your organization if you don’t make strategic changes.
 We all know that there is a significant cost to employee turnover, and leadership and poor communication are among the most common reasons employees choose to leave a company.
 Break this down for your leadership team by showing the true cost of employee turnover.
-An article in Forbes, “Companies Need To Know The Dollar Cost Of Employee Turnover,” gave one estimate to turnover as follows: “Cost of an entry-level position turning over at 50 percent of salary; mid-level at 125 percent of salary; and senior executive over 200 percent of salary.”
+The cost of an entry-level position turning over is 50% of salary.
+The cost of a senior executive turning over is over 200% (Forbes).

 Then tell leadership what you can do about it.
 Present a plan which shows a regular cadence for leadership communication that incorporates both written and video / audio channels.
-Make sure these channels are accessible to all employees and ensure the messages are targeted to specific employee segments for maximum impact.
-For example, if you include quarterly earnings as one of your leadership comms, know that front line, hourly employees will want to hear a different message than the finance team at the corporate office.
+Ensure these channels are accessible to all employees and that messages are targeted to specific employee segments for maximum impact.
+For example, if you include quarterly earnings as one of your leadership comms, know that frontline, hourly employees will want to hear a different message than the finance team at the corporate office.